Grim4Reaper/notes-v2/notes/001_Notes/001f_Science/Physics/007 Uses of Nuclear Power.md

 Nuclear weapons are uncontrolled chain reactions.

 **What was Einstein's role in the development of nuclear weapons?**
 	Urged the US government to develop nuclear weapons.
+	Contributed to understanding the physics behind it

 **What was the Manhattan Project?**
 	It was the USA's project to develop an atomic bomb during the 1930s and 40s.

 **Why did Truman choose to drop atomic bombs?**
 	To end the war in the Pacific, justify the monumental cost of the program, as a warning to all current and future enemies.

 **How did the cold war lead us to Hydrogen bombs?**

 **What should we do about nuclear weapons now?**